daviddekoning/ifc5-proposal/IFC5 proposal.md

 2. All properties defined by the IFC standard (the `classificationProperties` we ignored in step 1) will be organized into property sets / components.
 These will be organized by function / system / discipline, not by classification.
 3. For each IFC type, a type will be defined by reference to its classification, the required components and the rules

-Please refer to the *IfcWall Worked Example* file to see how this might look.
+Please refer to the *IfcWall Worked Example* below to see how this might look.

 ### OO constraints that we don't care about